ckan/ckan/doc/maintaining/installing/deployment.rst

 1. Install Nginx
 ----------------

-Install Nginx_ (a web server) which will proxy the content from one of the WSGI Servers and add a layer of caching::
+Install NGINX_ (a web server) which will proxy the content from one of the WSGI Servers and add a layer of caching::

     sudo apt-get install nginx